pikulbrita/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that while efficiency is important in programming, it should not be pursued blindly at the expense of code clarity, maintainability, and overall design.
 It suggests focusing on writing clean, correct code first and optimizing only when necessary, based on profiling and performance analysis data.
 This principle encourages a balanced approach to software development that values readability, simplicity, and functionality as much as speed.

+# 2024-02-28
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Secondly, use time management techniques to your advantage.
+Block out time in the schedule for specific tasks so that your work is not interrupted.
+You can also use Pomodoro technique, where you work for 25 minutes straight and then take a 5-minute break.
+These breaks can help keep you focused and alert.
+Make sure to schedule in time for breaks and lunch as well.
+Your brain and body need the rest to function at their best.
+ - 来自Helpful Assistant